jepersson/P5-enron/final_project/submission_questions.md

 Focusing on the Precision and Recall values we can see that 40% of our model's predicted POIs are correct(Precision) while 49% of the POIs existing in the data set where found successfully(Recall).
+Lastly, just as a final check of our reasoning during the feature selection step we try running the model once more but with the original email features as input instead.